 PLEASE NOTE: This post was approved in January 2016.
-For the first year, the role has been very much a developmental one and the job role contained in Regulation 6 is being reviewed in the light of experience.
-Whilst the role will remain substantially the same, candidates should bear in mind that the job role will be slightly different from that currently in force and should speak to the current postholder about what changes are likely to be proposed.
+For the first year, the role has been very much a developmental one and the job role contained in Regulation 6 has just been slightly reviewed in the light of experience.

 Postgraduates wanting to stand should meet with their Director of Studies and get their approval using the ‘Consent for students intending to take a year out of their studies’ form.
 Undergraduates also have to do this to stand as SU Officers, so it should not be seen as problematic.
 This meeting would include discussion of your funder’s requirements, and other important issues.